 This short walk round Buttermere is straightforward and highly enjoyable.
 The views are excellent across the lake, valley and surrounding mountains.
+Beautiful and accessible for all.

 Discover this short walk round Buttermere on a sunny, autumn day and experience the Lake District at its best.
 The colours are extraordinary.